FuadGrimaldi/project-collab-hatta/documentation/backlog/EP1/epic-profile.md

 - **As a user, I want to be able to deactivate my account temporarily** so that I can pause my use of the platform.
 - **As a user, I want to delete my account permanently** so that all my data is removed from the platform.
 - **As a user, I want to view a summary of my profile activity (e.g., last login, recent changes)** so that I can track my account usage.

-## 3. Product Management

-- **As a seller, I want to create a new product** so that I can list it on the platform.
-- **As a seller, I want to manage my products** so that I can update or remove them as needed.
-- **As a seller, I want to add detailed information about my products (e.g., tags, release date, company name, language)** so that buyers have all the necessary information.
-- **As a seller, I want to update the details of my products** so that the information remains accurate and current.
-- **As a seller, I want to upload images for my products** so that they are visually appealing to buyers.
-- **As a seller, I want to manage the product images** so that I can update or remove them as needed.

-## 4. Product Filters and Categories

-- **As a user, I want to filter products by criteria like best seller, trending, and best deals** so that I can find products that interest me.

-## 5. Order Management

-- **As a buyer, I want to place an order for selected products** so that I can purchase them.
-- **As a user, I want to manage my orders** so that I can update or cancel them if necessary.
-- **As a user, I want to track the status of my order (e.g., pending, shipped)** so that I know when to expect delivery.
-- **As a user, I want to view my order history** so that I can see what I have purchased in the past.
-- **As a user, I want to view and manage the items in my order** so that I can make changes before finalizing my purchase.

-## 6. Transaction Management

-- **As a buyer, I want to complete a transaction after placing an order** so that I can finalize my purchase.
-- **As a buyer, I want to manage my transactions** so that I can view details and track their status.
-- **As an admin, I want to configure and manage service fees for transactions** so that the platform can generate revenue.
-- **As a user, I want to track the status of my payment (e.g., pending, completed)** so that I can ensure my order is processed.
-- **As a buyer, I want to receive confirmation of my payment** so that I have proof of transaction.
-- **As a user, I want to request a refund for an order if necessary** so that I can get my money back in case of issues.

-## 7. Wishlist Management

-- **As a buyer, I want to add products to my wishlist** so that I can easily find and purchase them later.
-- **As a buyer, I want to view my wishlist** so that I can see all the products I am interested in purchasing.
-- **As a buyer, I want to remove products from my wishlist** so that I can keep it updated with only the items I am still interested in.
-- **As a buyer, I want to move products from my wishlist to my cart** so that I can purchase them.

-## 8. System Requirements

-- **As an admin, I want to define and manage system requirements for products (e.g., Minimum, Recommended)** so that users are informed about the hardware and software needs.

-- **As a seller, I want to add detailed system requirements for my products (e.g., operating system, processor, memory, graphics, DirectX, storage)** so that users know if their systems meet the product requirements.